JadaOO/PunchLogic/README.md

-## Projects that uses different AI tools: Chatgpt, AWS Lex, Google AI,
+## Project that tries different AI tools: Chatgpt, AWS Lex, Google AI,

 In the project directory, you can run: